datacarpentry/python-socialsci/_episodes/10-Data Aggregation using Pandas.md

 df_all_rows
 ~~~

 In this case 'df_SN7577i_aa' has no Q4 column and 'df_SN7577i_bb' has no Q3 column.
 When they are concatenated, the resulting dataframe has a column for for Q3 and Q4.
 For the rows corresponding to 'df_SN7577i_aa' the values in the Q4 column are missing and denoted by 'NaN'.
-The same applies to Q3 for the 'df_SN7577i_bb' rows
+The same applies to Q3 for the 'df_SN7577i_bb' rows.

 ### Scenario 2 - Adding the columns from one dataframe to those of another dataframe